 Dask Array implements a subset of the NumPy ndarray interface using blocked algorithms, cutting up the large array into many small arrays.
 This lets us compute on arrays larger than memory using all of our cores.
 We coordinate these blocked algorithms using Dask graphs.

-Dask arrays coordinate many NumPy arrays arranged into a grid.
-These NumPy arrays may live on disk or on other machines.
+Dask arrays coordinate many NumPy arrays (or “duck arrays” that are sufficiently NumPy-like in API such as CuPy or Sparse arrays) arranged into a grid.
+These arrays may live on disk or on other machines.

 Dask Array is used in fields like atmospheric and oceanographic science, large scale imaging, genomics, numerical algorithms for optimization or statistics, and more.